What Can Cause Vaginal Dryness and How to Find Relief

 You're More Prone to Infections

 Your natural lubrication, healthy pH, and good bacteria all work together to protect you from infections.
-When you have vaginal dryness, that protection system breaks down, making infections more likely.
+When you have vaginal dryness, that protection system breaks down, making infections (including UTIs) more likely.

 Good news: you don't have to just live with this.
-Here's what actually helps.
+If you're wondering how to get wet down there again, here's what actually helps.

 Drink More Water